-At this exact moment (and I know because I just counted them), we have 65 colours, comprising a mixture of smooth, textured and printed leathers.
+At this exact moment (and I know because I just counted them), we have 95 colours (more coming March 2020) comprising a mixture of smooth, textured and printed leathers.

 Second only to ‘which boot do I choose?’ comes, ‘how on earth do I choose the colours'?
 Is there really any such thing as too much choice or too many options – possibly.
 If like me you are a) a perfectionist b) a procrastinator and b) full of OCD – one or more, or god forbid all of these traits might just turn this design process into a nightmare.
 A bit too dramatic?
 Not so, choosing the right boot is a big deal, a really big deal.
 Being an expensive purchase, each client, quite rightly, wants to get it right.
 Usually, within 10 seconds of stepping in the studio, the client suddenly realises that our hour appointment (which seemed excessive when booking) might just take every minute of that hour – or 4 more …

 The very first question we ask with reference to colour (when a client is struggling) is usually is what colour is your horse - maybe not surprisingly in an era where matchy-matchy is of as much importance as the brand of your hat.

 For example, for those with a red horse we suggest steering clear of reds, pinks, yellows and some more orangey browns (depending on the level of gingerness or strawberryness), for obvious reasons.
 We then ask about breeches and the colour or colours preferred.
 I personally favour dark colours and for no more reason that anything else would be filthy in minutes and no, I rarely would consider white jeans.

 Fortunately, it’s rare to find a client who wears all colours of the rainbow, which, in truth, would be a bit of a stab in the dark but find below a mini guide to our colour rules – feel free to bend them as much as required!